omni-us/jsonargparse/DOCUMENTATION.rst

     >>> auto_cli(Main, args=["--max_prize=1000", "person", "Lucky"])  # doctest: +ELLIPSIS
     'Lucky won ...€!'

-If the given class does not have any methods, there will be no sub-commands and :func:`.auto_cli` will return an instance of the class.
+If the given class does not have any methods, there will be no subcommands and :func:`.auto_cli` will return an instance of the class.
 For example:

 .. testcode::